0xcf/decal-web/about.md

 Each lab will be due by the **Saturday, 11:59pm PST** after the lab section unless otherwise stated.

 **You must complete 10 labs to receive credit for taking the course.** The late due date for labs is 2 weeks after the original due date.
 You may submit up to 2 labs late throughout the semester without penalty.

+If you have not yet joined the Linux SysAdmin DeCal class on Gradescope, you can use the course entry code `PXVZ22` to do so.

 If you need to request an **excused lab extension or drop**, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSde6CIiaA1Z-U3vSxDU_AbmyyWKEVPKa-vhHEysltLsG2de3A/viewform).
 Doing so will not affect your two unexcused late labs.